 Grass Roots is a performance improvement company that depends on outstanding collaboration and communication to win the trust of its clients.
 When legacy systems couldn’t keep up, G Suite revolutionized the way their teams work together.
 Now, employees share and update project reports, timelines, calendars, budgets and work documents online in real time.
 And they stay in touch easily via email, IM or video conferences using their laptops and mobile devices.

 Want to simplify project management and increase productivity?
 Use Google Docs, Sheets and Slides to collaborate on your work, and Calendar to keep everybody on the same schedule.
-You can also enhance your Google Apps with hundreds of integrated third-party apps available in the Google Apps Marketplace.
+You can also enhance your G Suite with hundreds of integrated third-party apps available in the G Suite Marketplace.

-For many of our employees, Google Apps is revolutionizing their team and project work.
+For many of our employees, G Suite is revolutionizing their team and project work.
 Teams are more organized because everything—including timelines, budgets and progress reports—are stored transparently with the latest updates available for all to see online.

 Read the story of Grass Roots.